Sherin-Chacko/Election_Analysis/README.md

       Winning Percentage: 73.8%

 ### 3) ELECTION AUDIT SUMMARY:
 a) This script can be modified to include larger dataset in the csv file representing candidate age, gender and their race .
 We can perform indexing with for loop variables as a simple addition to the existing code.
-Relevant information such as vote turnout by political party would be easily summarized using this code, by adding if-statements, as well.
+Details such as vote turnout by political party can be summarized using this code, by adding if-statements, as well.

 b) We could represent data from cities and not just counties.
 We can determine which cities hold a significant position in determining if a candidate would be the winner of the election.
-This data can be added into our election_results.csv file then basically do the same concept as we did for our counties challenge in this script.
+This data can be added into our election_results.csv file then basically run the same script as we did for our counties challenge in this module.